Can You Marry Someone Else on a Fiance Visa? Overview

 Once you overstay, you can be deported.
 If you encounter Immigration and Customs Enforcement (ICE) agents, you may be detained and issued a Notice to Appear in immigration court.
 You should not be looking to marry someone else to save you from immigration consequences.
 However, if you genuinely fall in love with someone and the relationship is heading towards marriage, you can win your immigration case.

-You will not be entitled to a work permit while the I-130 application is pending.
+You will not be entitled to a work permit while the I-130 petition is pending.
 This does not change even after it is approved.
 It takes about six (6) months for USCIS to make a decision on your I-130 petition.

 Subsequently, once the NVC has received your file and you have paid the appropriate fees, you should apply for a I-601A Provisional Waiver of Unlawful Presence.
 This is for you to be able to re-enter the U.S. after your interview.
 You must prove that you have a qualifying relative who will suffer extreme hardship if the waiver is not granted.
 It is very important that you do not leave the U.S. without the waiver, otherwise you could be stuck outside of the country.

-Interview Outside the U.S.
+Immigration Interview and Returning to the U.S.

 Assuming that the waiver is approved, the U.S. embassy or consulate will schedule an interview for you to attend.
 This will depend on whether an immigrant visa is available for you.
 If your spouse is a U.S. citizen, the visa is available immediately.
 If your spouse is a U.S. permanent resident, you will have to wait for a visa to be available.
 The U.S. Visa Bulletin illustrates visa availability based on your category and country of chargeability.